 The Company advises that the Annual General Meeting (AGM) of the Company is currently scheduled for Monday 28 November 2022 at 11.00am (AEDT).
-Further details, including any hybrid or virtual meeting arrangements, will be confirmed closer to the AGM.
+Refer to the Notice of Meeting issued by the Company for further details on the Annual General Meeting.

-Further to Listing Rule 3.13.1, Listing Rule 14.3, nominations for election of directors at the AGM must be received not less than 30 Business Days before the meeting, being no later than Monday 17 October 2022.
+Further to Listing Rule 3.13.1, Listing Rule 14.3, nominations for election of directors at the AGM must had be received not less than 30 Business Days before the meeting, being no later than Monday 17 October 2022.